jarviscanada/jarvis_data_eng_AlexKirilenko/linux_sql/README.md

 # Linux Cluster Monitoring Agent
 ## Introduction

-*Linux Cluster Monitoring Agent* is a set of tools that allow to automate the collection and persistence of hosts data in a Linux cluster.
+*Linux Cluster Monitoring Agent* is a set of tools that allows to automate the collection and persistence of hosts data in a Linux cluster.
 In particular, the hardware specifications and real-time usage data of hosts are collected and stored.